LIC money-back policy folder with cash and calendar marking payouts

 A money-back policy promises regular payouts and insurance cover — but it’s not for everyone.
 Here’s when it works and when to skip it.

-2. Periodic payouts (a percentage of the sum assured) at fixed intervals before maturity.
+2. Regular payouts (a fixed percentage of the sum assured) at intervals before maturity.

 How a Money-Back Policy Works